Regenerative Medicine Approach

 Long COVID: An Integrated Regenerative Medicine Strategy

 Our clinical practice offers an integral functional regenerative medicine therapy for Long COVID (Post-Acute Sequelae of SARS-CoV-2), utilizing umbilical cord mesenchymal stem cells as the core therapeutic component.
-This approach is systematically supported by targeted physical therapy and evidence-based nutritional medicine protocols to address the complex pathophysiology of post-viral syndrome and immune dysregulation.
+This approach is systematically supported by targeted physical therapy and evidence-based nutritional medicine to address the complex pathophysiology of post-viral syndrome and immune dysregulation.

-Integral Functional Regenerative Medicine Protocol
+Integral Functional Regenerative Medicine Framework

 Our therapeutic strategy for Long COVID combines cellular regenerative approaches with functional rehabilitation and metabolic optimization to address the multifactorial nature of post-viral syndrome.

-Core Therapeutic Protocol for Long COVID (PASC)
+Core Therapeutic Framework for Long COVID (PASC)

 Following cellular administration, patients engage in a structured rehabilitation program specifically designed for post-viral conditions.
-This program integrates progressive physical therapy protocols that balance energy conservation with gradual restoration of functional capacity, autonomic regulation, and cognitive endurance.
+This program integrates progressive physical therapy that balances energy conservation with gradual restoration of functional capacity, autonomic regulation, and cognitive endurance.
 The rehabilitation component is individually calibrated based on the extent of symptom manifestation, organ system involvement, and the patient's functional baseline.

 Clinical visualization: Immune modulation and tissue targeting in Long COVID